 .magento/routes.yaml—configure caching, redirects, and server-side includes.

-.magento/services.yaml—defines the services Magento uses by name and version.
+.magento/services.yaml—defines the services Adobe Commerce uses by name and version.
 For example, this file may include versions of MySQL, PHP extensions, Redis, RabbitMQ, and Elasticsearch.
 You must open a support ticket to push these changes to Pro plan Staging and Production environments.

 php.ini—an optional file that can be added to the project.
-The settings contained in this file are appended to the ones maintained by Magento Cloud Commerce.
+The settings contained in this file are appended to the ones maintained by Adobe Commerce on cloud infrastructure.